Tomb of Wirkak: Sarcophagus

 View of the back of the sarcophagus (without roof), with side panels.

 Wirkak's open sarcophagus, with skeleton.

 Archaeological illustration of the front (south) side of the sarcophagus.

 House-shaped sarcophagus from Sichuan, 1st–3rd c.

 According to Wu Hung, house-shaped sarcophagi originated in Sichuan and were preferred by the Sogdians and Xianbei (see Zoroastrianism in Sichuan).

 The sarcophagus measures 2.46 m in length, 1.55 m in width and 1.58 m in height, shaped like a timber-framed Chinese house or temple with a hip-and-gable roof, made of originally painted and gilded stone slabs, and is formed of a base, middle wall slabs and a top.
 According to the American art historian Wu Hung, house-shaped sarcophagus originated in the western province of Sichuan during the Han period (202 BC – 220 AD), and this type of sarcophagus symbolizes some sort of ethnic connection, since it was not used by the indigenous Chinese who had lived in central and southern China, but was preferred by the Xianbei, Sogdian, and other people of Chinese or non-Chinese ancestry who had immigrated to northern China from the West.

 Wirkak's sarcophagus is densely decorated with bas-reliefs to convey blind architectural details and a complex figural programme.
 The four sides are carved with four-armed guardian deities, along with other Zoroastrian divinities and scenes of sacrifice, rising to heaven, banqueting, hunting and procession.
 Their subjects and style demonstrate features of the Western Regions (Central Asia).
-The French historian Étienne de La Vaissière argues that the iconography of these bas-reliefs representing a religious syncretism by blending Manichaean and Zoroastrian symbols in the funerary art.
+The French historian Étienne de La Vaissière argues that the iconography of these bas-reliefs indicates religious syncretism, as it blends Manichaean and Zoroastrian symbols in the funerary art.
 Despite the fact that the sarcophagus has adopted a unique style to creating a miniature model of a traditional Chinese temple, the sinicisation of Wirkak's tomb is of the lowest degree among the other two Sogdian tombs: those of Kang Ye and An Jia.